 People who have an abnormal neurologic examination or who have certain findings on audiologic tests also need a gadolinium-enhanced MRI of the head.
 This type of MRI can help doctors detect certain disorders of the inner ear, brain tumors near the ear, or tumors in the nerves coming from the ear.

 Many genetic causes of deafness also cause problems in other organ systems.
-Therefore, children with unexplained hearing loss should also have additional testing, such as an eye exam, an electrocardiogram (ECG) to look for long QT syndrome Long QT Syndrome and Torsades de Pointes Ventricular Tachycardia Torsades de pointes ventricular tachycardia is a specific type of ventricular tachycardia that occurs in people who have a particular disorder of the heart's electrical activity called long... read more , or other organ-specific tests, and genetic testing.
+Therefore, children with unexplained hearing loss should also have additional testing, such as an eye exam, an electrocardiogram (ECG) to look for long QT syndrome Torsades de Pointes Ventricular Tachycardia Torsades de pointes ventricular tachycardia is a specific type of ventricular tachycardia that occurs in people who have a particular disorder of the heart's electrical activity called a long... read more , or other organ-specific tests, and genetic testing.

 Prevention of Hearing Loss